VanillaBite/azure-siem-honeypot/README.md

 2. Next search for Microsoft Sentinel and add it to the lab.
 3. Then we need to install the Windows Security Events through Sentinel, make sure to click 'manage' afterwards. ![image](./https://github.com/user-attachments/assets/a2080697-2f97-4323-878a-3cea542edb47)
 4. We are going to then enable Windows Security Events via AMA and open the connector page![image](./https://github.com/user-attachments/assets/52c645ae-03a8-4c18-beae-6437eebec681) and create a data collection rule! ![image](./https://github.com/user-attachments/assets/ba977af9-c075-468e-b43b-5935acf69533) Be sure to click everything for the scope and leave the rest as default.
-<(This rule is used by the virtual machine to forward logs into our log analytics workspace, which lets us access them inside of our SIEM)>
+<b>(This rule is used by the virtual machine to forward logs into our log analytics workspace, which lets us access them inside of our SIEM)<b>
 6. Go back to Log Analytics Workspace and select the lab, go into logs and query SecurityEvent ![image](./https://github.com/user-attachments/assets/5cf86c07-a5e5-4abb-bec2-0edd2fcefb79)

    Narrowing Down Log Analysis: